YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

 By default, docker stop sends a SIGTERM signal to the main process inside the container, which allows the process to clean up and terminate gracefully.
 If the process does not exit within a specified timeout, docker stop will send a SIGKILL signal to force the process to terminate.

-You can use the --time option to specify the timeout in seconds.
+--time option to specify the timeout in seconds.
 The default timeout is 10 seconds.

     docker stop --time 20 7e38f2f1c567